vernak2539/babble.byvernacchia/_posts/2013-07-08-my-contribution-to-fuelux.markdown

 I **FINALLY** made my first open-source contribution that I am proud of.
 Well I'm proud of all my work, but this was the first "real" one for me.

 At [ExactTarget][1] (where I work) we use [FuelUX][2] for our front-end components.
-This framework extends [Bootstrap][3], adding components that we use in our everyday development.
+FuelUX extends [Bootstrap][3], adding UI components that we use in our everyday development.

 While I was working on a project something frustrated me.
 It frustrated me so much I knew I needed to do something.
 So I forked our repo and went to work.

 ###The Problem...

 ...is that Bootstrap's dropdown menus always display themselves below the clicked element.
-When something is positioned near the bottom of the page, or the dropdown is too big it will run off the page.
+When an element is positioned near the bottom of the page or the dropdown is too big, it will run off the page.

 For [our datagrid][4] this is a **HUGE** problem (since most of them are stretched to the bottom of the page).

 ###My Solution

 To combat this "problem" I created a javascript file that highjacks the click events on the elements with `data-toggle="dropdown"`.
-After highjacking the click, it makes a few calculations and will decide whether or not the dropdown should go above or below the clicked element.
+After highjacking the click, it makes a few calculations and will decide where to place the dropdown.

-When first starting, I used the window as the container for the dropdown (to base calculations off of).
-What happens when a container has an overflow that is not set to "visible"?
-Using the window as the container would not work in this case.
+My first working-draft made calculations using the `window` as the containing element.
+But, what happens when a containing element has an overflow value not set to "visible"?
+Using the window would not work in this case.

-This script will cycle through all the clicked element's parents and choose the closest element whose CSS overflow value is not "visible" to be the container.
+To fix this, I cycle through the clicked element's parents and choose the closest element whose CSS overflow value is not "visible" and set this to be the container.

 ###How to enable